 Well, since I have a heart of a farmer who loves to work in the soil and see things grow, who doesn’t mind hard work, my first thought was now is the time for a full on garden, chicken coop and some dwarf goats?
 A cow is definitely too big.
 This is where I realized that we were heading towards a homestead lifestyle, with my husband getting an anvil and he has made his own forge – why not forge ahead?

 So the garden and chicken coop seemed a good idea, the goats well I am going to put that on hold for awhile, even though I love making goat milk soap that is wonderfully creamy.
 I am sure by now you may think me crazy, but aren’t we all a little these days, I just have been this way for a greater span of time than most,,,, well maybe?

-So my husband knows a wonderful man who lives on our street with a small excavator and had him clear half of our property of the waiawi (Strawberry Guava) that was so dense you couldn’t walk through it and left standing the ohia trees and some big piles of wood.
+So my husband knows a wonderful man who lives on our street with a small excavator and had him clear half of our property of the waiawi (guava) that was so dense you couldn’t walk through it and left standing the ohia trees and some big piles of wood.

 After that we began to cut logs to use as the walls of raised garden beds.
 We started with kale, broccoli, beets and radishes first, then went onto plant corn, jalapeno, squash, beets, and spinach.

 During this time I was replanting my herbs that were all over in various parts of our property to “My Hill”, at least that is what I call it.
 My grandson and I argue over whose hill it is and what purpose it is for as he runs up and down it, as I tell him “Don’t Step On My Herbs,” —- he smiles and laughs and if he had wings he would try to fly!
 Love that boy!